-- 5. In the Note field, add the reason for the adjustment.
+- 5. In the Note field, add the reason for the adjustment, including the Jira reference.
 This is required for audit purposes. - 6.
 Click Finish.

 10.3 Performing a Balance Transfer

 You can transfer part of a balance or the whole balance from one card to another.
 For example, you may need to transfer a balance if a card is reported stolen.
 You can also apply any associated fees using the Card Load Fee options.